softspiders/cra-ts-uilib-storybook-lerna/README.md

 # cra-typescript-storybook-lerna

-Minimalistic React in TypeScript with Storybook, Snapshot testing and Lerna
+Minimalistic React app in TypeScript based on UI lib with Storybook and Snapshot testing.
+And all of this in Lerna monorepo.

 ## Direct feature ancestors